 How to Stop Windshield Cracks From Spreading

 Driving with a cracked windshield can be dangerous.
-There are various safety concerns with cracked windshields.
+There are numerous safety concerns with cracked windshields.
 Most important safety issue relates to reduced visibility of the road.

 Repairing windshield immediately after damage occurs is the best course of action, but not always convenient.
 If you’re unable to immediately repair your cracked windshield it’s important to take a few preventive measures to ensure the damage does not spread.
-Here are simple ways to stop window cracks from spreading.
+Here’s a few simple ways to stop window cracks from spreading.

 Keep dirt and water out